Theoretical Foundations of Conformal Prediction: The full conformal prediction procedure

 With this notation in place, we are now ready to define the full conformal prediction set.
 At a high level, when the conformal score $S^y_{n+1}$ is large compared to $S^y_{1}, \ldots, S^y_{n}$, then the hypothesized response $y$ is inconsistent with the data, and should therefore be excluded from the prediction set $\cC(X_{n+1})$.
 To construct $\cC(X_{n+1})$, then, we simply take the set of all $y$ which \emph{are} consistent with the data---that is, those that yield sufficiently small scores:

 where

-When $\cY$ is discrete, we can iterate through each value of $y$ to construct the set in~\eqref{eq:full-cp-set-construction}.
-On the other hand, when $\cY$ is continuous, it may seem at first that~\eqref{eq:full-cp-set-construction} is impossible to construct in practice---we will return to the question of computation in Section~\ref{sec:computational-shortcuts}, where we will give efficient algorithms for computing (or approximating) full conformal prediction sets.
+When $\cY$ is discrete and finite, we can iterate through each value of $y$ to construct the set in~\eqref{eq:full-cp-set-construction}.
+On the other hand, when $\cY$ is infinite (such as $\cY=\R$), it may seem at first that~\eqref{eq:full-cp-set-construction} is impossible to construct in practice.
+We will return to the question of computation in Section~\ref{sec:computational-shortcuts}, where we will give efficient algorithms for computing (or approximating) full conformal prediction sets.

 The quantity $\hat{q}^y$ is often referred to as the \emph{conformal quantile}---it is the threshold below which $S^y_{n+1}$ is considered small enough to `conform' with the given data.
-Collecting all such values $y$ into the set $\cC(X_{n+1})$ results in a guarantee of marginal coverage: \begin{theorem}[Marginal coverage guarantee of conformal prediction] Suppose that $(X_1,Y_1),...,(X_{n+1},Y_{n+1})$ are exchangeable and that $s$ is a symmetric score function.
+Collecting all such values $y$ into the set $\cC(X_{n+1})$ results in a guarantee of coverage: \begin{theorem}[Marginal coverage guarantee of conformal prediction] Suppose that $(X_1,Y_1),...,(X_{n+1},Y_{n+1})$ are exchangeable and that $s$ is a symmetric score function.
 Then the prediction set $\cC(X_{n+1})$ defined in~\eqref{eq:full-cp-set-construction} satisfies the marginal coverage guarantee,

 \end{theorem} We will prove Theorem~\ref{thm:full-conformal} in multiple ways in the subsequent sections of this chapter.
-We emphasize that the coverage property above is $\emph{marginal}$, in the sense that it holds on average over the distribution of the entire dataset---both the training set $\cD_n$ (which is used to construct the prediction sets) and the test point $(X_{n+1},Y_{n+1})$.
+The coverage property above is $\emph{marginal}$, in the sense that it holds on average over the distribution of the entire dataset---both the training set $\cD_n$ (which is used to construct the prediction set) and the test point $(X_{n+1},Y_{n+1})$.
 See Chapter~\ref{chapter:conditional} for a detailed discussion of this point.